Managing Tracheostomy Care at Home

 - When changing your trach ties, have an extra set cut in advance, and within reach, in case you drop one when you’re in the middle of replacing them.

-- If you are suctioning and you see blood in the sputum, you may be going inserting the catheter too deep.
+- If you are suctioning and see blood in the sputum, you may be inserting the catheter too deep.
 Try not to enter it as far.
 If that doesn’t make the appearance of blood spots stop, contact your doctor.
-Sometimes bleeding can signal of something more serious such as skin erosion from a tube pressing against the wall of the trachea.
+Sometimes bleeding can signal something more serious such as skin erosion from a tube pressing against the trachea’s wall.
 If you see a lot of blood, go to the emergency room because the trach cannula could be cutting a hole into one of the blood vessels.
 That’s an emergency.